What We Store

 - Some of your information is on our business computers and backups here at AAC World Headquarters…OK, our cabin in the woods.

 You will note in the above that the places we store your information are generally considered best in class, and we use two factor authentication (2FA) to access those services—what a pain in the ass that is!

 Realistically, the biggest risk to your information getting out is probably some bad actor hacking into our site, since it’s the only place of storage that is directly internet facing.

 However, we go to a lot of trouble to keep your information safe:

-- We use a private server, meaning our web sites are on a separate computer from any other company’s, which significantly improves security over the shared servers that most small web sites use.
+- Our web sites are on a separate area from any other company’s, which significantly improves security over the shared servers that most small web sites use.

 - We have installed the paid version of WordFence, best in class security software, on all of our web sites.
 Not only does Wordfence harden our site against hackers, and add 2FA for all administrators (Phyllis and me only), it also scans our sites several times a day to look for any hacks.